Chasing 300 FPS, for the Little Guy | Darren Choate

 Setup & Results

-Recently, I got my hands on a Bowtech Prodigy to see if I could get a less than 60-pound bow, set at 27-inches of draw, to shoot 300 fps.
+Recently, I received a Bowtech Prodigy to test if I could get a less than 60-pound bow, set at a 27-inch draw length, to shoot 300 fps.
 I chose to experiment with a Prodigy because it accommodates a wide range of bowhunters, with draw length settings from 25–30.5 inches.
 Additionally, its Power Shift technology offers a range of draw cycles from smooth to performance.
 Overall, the Prodigy is an all-around bow.
 Additionally, its IBO rating of 343 fps is approximately the minimum for achieving 300 fps at the tested draw weight and draw length.
 During my test, the Prodigy fired a 288-grain arrow at 301 fps under the following conditions, and with the listed accessories.
+Below are my chasing 300 fps results.

 - Weight: 288 grains (microlite insert, 9-grains)